kieronjp1976/GetMyNumbers/README.md

 # GetMyNumbers
 Calculates a ringers totals in the style of the old IPMR report, uses data export from demon

+This script does not filter on dates, this will need to be done when exporting the data

 Instructions
 Download Script
 Export data from Demon